 Black and White Bars are a chewy brownie topped with a white-chocolate blondie layer.

-Butterscotch Bars are soft, chewy blondie bars full of warm and cozy butterscotch flavor.
+Butterscotch Bars are soft, chewy blondie bars full of warm and cozy brown sugar butterscotch flavor.
 These quick and easy bars start with a cake mix!

 Ready to bake?
 Join the free membership group to get new recipes and a newsletter delivered to your inbox!
 You can also stay in touch on Facebook, Pinterest, and Instagram.
 I’d love to stay in touch!